T2200S and Home Office Expenses Information for 2022

-On December 14, 2021 Canada Revenue Agency (CRA) announced the continuation of the work from home credit that was introduced in 2020.
-Unchanged are the same two methods for claiming home office expenses incurred in 2021 as a result of working from home due to Covid-19.
-As an employee, you may be eligible to claim certain home office expenses using either the temporary flat rate method or the detailed method.
-For those opting to use the detailed method, you will require a completed Form T2200S (Declaration of Conditions of Employment for Working at Home Due to COVID-19) to assist in your ability to calculate and claim a deduction regarding the portion of eligible workspace expenses and supplies in the preparation of your (2021) personal income tax return.
-For those opting to use the flat rate method, the maximum claim amount for 2021 is $500 or $2 / day up to 250 days.
+On January 24, 2023 the Canada Revenue Agency (CRA) confirmed that the work from home credit introduced in 2020 will be applicable for the 2022 tax year.
+There are two methods for claiming home office expenses incurred in 2022 as a result of working from home due to Covid-19.
+You may be eligible to claim certain home office expenses using either the temporary flat rate method or the detailed method.
+For those opting to use the detailed method, you will require a completed Form T2200S (Declaration of Conditions of Employment for Working at Home Due to COVID-19) to assist in your ability to calculate and claim a deduction regarding the portion of eligible workspace expenses and supplies in the preparation of your (2022) personal income tax return.
+For those opting to use the flat rate method, the maximum claim amount for 2022 is $500 or $2 / day up to 250 days.

 Below are links to a detailed overview and FAQ regarding claiming home office expenses.

-On February 17, the University of Calgary will make T2200S Declaration of Conditions of Employment for Working at Home Due to COVID-19 forms available to eligible employees who opt to use the Detailed method.
+Before February 28, the University of Calgary will make T2200S Declaration of Conditions of Employment for Working at Home Due to COVID-19 forms available to eligible employees who opt to use the Detailed method.
 You will be required to respond to an attestation in order to retrieve the form.
-Active employees will find their T2200S form on the my.ucalgary.ca portal:
+Active employees will find their T2200S form on the login.my.ucalgary.ca portal:

 For anyone who does not have access to the portal, contact UService at 403-210-9300 for assistance.